fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 described in RFC 7030.
 The only distinction is that the public key values and signature in the CSR MUST be ignored.
 These are included in the request only to allow re-use of existing libraries for generating and parsing such requests.

-If the device wants to receive an private key encrypted at the object layer in addition to that of the communication security offered by FDO, then the client MUST include an attribute in the CSR indicating the encryption key to be used.
-Section 4.4.1.1 and Section 4.4.1.2 of [RFC 7030] describe how to request symmetric and asymmetric key encryption of the private key.
+If the device wants to receive an private key encrypted end-to-end from the device to the CA/RA there are two technical options, namely
+* to use object layer security, and
+* to use communication security from the device to the owning Device Management Service and between the owning Device Management Service and the CA/RA.

+This specification utilizes the latter.
+A future version of the specification may introduce the object layer security solution.

 A successful response is returned in the fdo.csr.serverkeygen-res in form of a multipart/mixed MIME payload with boundary set to "fdo" containing two parts: one part is the private key and the other part is the certificate.